josemayer/busybear/README.md

 ## Usage

 - Send the command `/start` to the bot to get a greeting message.
-- Send the command `/bus` to the bot to get bus stop recommendations based on your location.
+- Send the command `/list_buses <way>` to the bot to get buses and its stops at moment.
+- Send your location to the bot to list the bus stops within a radius of 250 m.

 ## Built With